joyjeet-hijli/school2021/participants_logbook.md

   I hope I can participate in similar events in person soon.
 Thank you all very much!
 Martin Schneider

- * Fantastic summer school, thanks and all the best! - Kong You Liow
+ * Fantastic summer school, thanks and all the best! - Kong You Liow Really helpful for a week , - Joyjeet Hijli